I have commitment issues.

 When people talk about birthdays, it’s usually associated with dread over turning another year older.
 I’d have to disagree.
 Save for the one year when I turned 21 and had a mini-panic attack, I’ve always been okay about turning another year older.
 Even looked forward to it sometimes.
 The way I see it:

-I’m not turning another year older, I’m turning another year wiser.
+I’m not turning no fax no direct deposit payday loans another year older, I’m turning another year wiser.

 I’m not heading towards death, I’m heading closer to eternal life.

 I’m not decaying, I’m just learning to treasure my body more.